 Extended display identification data (EDID) is data provided by a video display device (usually a monitor) to describe its capabilities to a video source (usually a graphics or video output card in a PC or another device).
-The video source uses the EDID to determine the capabilities of the monitor to determine the resolution, color depth and other settings that the monitor can support.
+The video source uses the EDID to determine the capabilities of the monitor in regards to the resolutions, color depth and other settings that the monitor can support.

-EDID is crucial for DVI sources but mostly ignored by VGA sources.
+EDID is mostly ignored by VGA sources, but it is crucial for DVI sources.